 A 1978 Phi Beta Kappa graduate of Vassar College, where he majored in biopsychology, President Bharucha received an M.A. in philosophy from Yale University (1979) and a Ph.D. in cognitive psychology from Harvard University (1983).

 He was a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University in 1993-94, and currently is an Honorary Fellow of the Foreign Policy Association.
-He received the Distinguished Achievement Award from the Alumnae & Alumni of Vassar College, and has served as a Trustee of Vassar College, where he chaired the Budget and Finance Committee.
+He serves as a Trustee of the Commission on Independent Colleges and Universities, a statewide association for more than 100 private higher education institutions throughout New York, and as a member of the Council of Presidents of the Association of Governing Boards of Universities and Colleges.
+He received the Distinguished Achievement Award from the Alumnae & Alumni of Vassar College, and has served as a Trustee of Vassar College, where he chairs the Academic Affairs Committee.

 President Bharucha began his academic career at Dartmouth College, where he was named the John Wentworth Professor of Psychological and Brain Sciences and served in several leadership positions, including Associate Dean, Deputy Provost and Dean of the Faculty of Arts & Sciences.
 At Dartmouth he received the Huntington Teaching Award in 1987 and the Undergraduate Teaching Initiative Award in 2002, and taught in several interdisciplinary programs, including Linguistics & Cognitive Science, Cognitive Neuroscience, and Electro-Acoustic Music.
 A signature accomplishment of his administrative work at Dartmouth was the creation of the nation‚Äôs first brain imaging facility for the study of cognitive neuroscience outside of a clinical setting.